Valentin387/corebank-monolith/README.md

 ### 11. What This System Does

-- Authenticates clients and issues JWT + banking headers
+- Authenticates clients using JWT + banking headers
-- Returns aggregated homepage data for authenticated clients
+- Returns aggregated homepage data
-- Demonstrates real legacy banking patterns (custom headers, ResponseDTO, Redis token cache)
+- Demonstrates real legacy banking patterns

 ### 12. What This System Does NOT Do

-- Does **not** use Hexagonal Architecture (deliberate tech debt)
+- Does **not** use Hexagonal Architecture
-- Does **not** use reactive programming (blocking MVC)
+- Does **not** use reactive programming
-- Does **not** separate concerns into microservices
+- Does **not** have microservices separation
-- Does **not** implement Circuit Breaker or advanced resilience (added in Phase 2)
+- Does **not** implement resilience patterns

 ---

 ### 13. Development Guidelines

-- Java 21 + Gradle with **Kotlin DSL** (`build.gradle.kts`)
+- Java 21 + Gradle Kotlin DSL
-- Follow standard Spring Boot layered structure
+- Classic layered structure (Controller → Service → Repository)
-- All business logic must be covered by unit tests
+- All business logic must have unit tests
-- Run `./gradlew build` before every commit
+- Run `./gradlew build` before committing
-- Target: **80%+** JaCoCo coverage
+- Target 80%+ coverage
-- Use records and pattern matching lightly where it improves readability (modern Java)

 ---

 ### 14. Monitoring & Observability

-- Spring Boot Actuator (`/actuator/health`, `/actuator/metrics`)
+- Spring Boot Actuator
-- Structured JSON logging
+- Structured logging
-- Redis key visibility for token debugging
+- Redis monitoring for token cache

 ---

 **End of Phase 1 ERD**

-This document serves as the official baseline for the modernization journey.
-Phase 2 will extract the monolith into clean microservices using Hexagonal Architecture, DDD, and reactive patterns while preserving identical external behavior.
+This document is the official baseline for the **CoreBank Modernization Journey**.

 ---